TheDarkSkyXD/arch-spec-site/README.md

 - Node.js (v20+) with pnpm for frontend development
 - Python 3.12+ with uv for backend development
-- Docker and Docker Compose for containerized deployment
-- MongoDB (local instance or containerized)
+- MongoDB (local instance or containerized for development)
 - Firebase project with Authentication configured

 ### Development Setup